 SoftwareSeni team extension services help our clients do the impossible.
 Projects beyond their expertise, features outside their capabilities, services exceeding their budgets.

-This article is going to introduce you to extended teams, show you how other businesses are using them, and get you thinking about what you could accomplish with an extended team and how it could transform your business.
+This article is going to introduce you to the extended team model, show you how other businesses are using them, and get you thinking about what you could accomplish with an extended team and how it could transform your business.

 Team extension in a nutshell